1996 American League Championship Series: Game 5

 The Yankees clinched the series with a six-run third off Scott Erickson.
 Jim Leyritz led off the inning with a home run, then Derek Jeter and Wade Boggs hit consecutive one-out singles.
 Second baseman Roberto Alomar's error on Bernie Williams's ground ball let Jeter score and put runners on first and third.
 After Tino Martinez hit into a fielder's choice at home, Cecil Fielder's three-run home run put the Yankees up 5–0.
 Darryl Strawberry's home run then made it 6–0.
 Though Erickson and three relievers held the Yankees scoreless for the rest of the game, Andy Pettitte pitched 5 2/3 shutout innings before Todd Zeile's home run in the sixth put the Orioles on the board.
 Eddie Murray's leadoff home run in the eighth made it 6–2 Yankees.
-In the ninth, John Wetteland relieved Pettitte and allowed a two-out two-run home run to Bobby Bonilla before Cal Ripken grounded out to end the series and send the Yankees to the World Series for the first time since 1981.
+In the ninth, John Wetteland relieved Pettitte and allowed a two-out two-run home run to Bobby Bonilla before Cal Ripken Jr. grounded out to end the series and send the Yankees to the World Series for the first time since 1981.